utsav-pal/Viceroy/README.md

 ![Viceroy](doc/logo.png)

-The viceroy is a butterfly whose color and pattern mimics that of the monarch butterfly but is smaller in size. just checking the working of changelog action
+The viceroy is a butterfly whose color and pattern mimics that of the monarch butterfly but is smaller in size. just checking the working of changelog action(another test this time i will add the lable 'skip-changelog')